Central Library Field Trips for Kids and Teens: General

 What Happens Next?:

-Youth will explore the Youth Spaces, find their next favorite book, participate in activities like the scavenger hunt and STEM games.
-If they are teens they may make zines, use the gaming computers, or play the instruments in the Music Lab.
+Youth will explore the Youth Spaces, find their next favorite book, participate in activities and games.
+If they are 13-18, they may make zines, use the gaming computers, or play the instruments in the Music Lab.

 Most Important Things to See/Do: